 One can also opt for an EU Blue Card.
 After having received the EU Blue card for a period of 2 years, one gets a residence permit without a time limit.

 - The country policy allows graduates to stay back for 18 months on a residence permit and search for a job in their field of specialization

 - The employment licenses for foreign graduates are valid for a period of one year upon their arrival, with subsequent licenses being valid for up to a period of 5 years at a time.

 The student should apply for a residence permit within 3 months at the foreigner’s registration office.
 To obtain a residence permit in Germany, every student must have the following documents:

 - 2 recent biometric photos

 - Proof of financial resources in Germany

 - German health insurance

 - Financial statements

-If you are among the ones who want to grab the chance of studying in Germany, we have the right guidance for you, check our other blog on study in Germany!
+If you are among the ones who want to grab the chance to study in Germany, we have the right guidance for you, check out our other blog on study in Germany!